 Olympic Fanfare and Theme

-Strings and horns state the broad, noble “Olympic Theme” with the “B” portion of the fanfare answering quietly in trumpets and woodwinds.
-Low woodwinds and strings, supported by horns, then state a jauntier melody, followed by a syncopated horn bridge colored by glockenspiel, before the jaunty tune returns and is briefly developed over scurrying string passages.
+The opening fanfare consists of two sections, a triad-based ascending motive for full brass adorned by thirty-second notes from trumpets, followed by a more vigorous response from trumpets supported by an accented low brass pedal that generates additional excitement by entering on the second half of the fourth beat of each 4/4 measure.
+These two sections then repeat (giving the fanfare segment an A-B-A-B form).
+A crescendo on the final chord leads to a quiet snare drum figure, over which strings and horns state the broad, noble “Olympic Theme” with the “B” portion of the fanfare answering quietly in trumpets and woodwinds.
+Low woodwinds and strings, supported by horns, then present a jauntier melody, followed by a syncopated horn bridge colored by glockenspiel, before the jaunty tune returns, developed briefly over scurrying string passages.
 This crescendos to a reprise of the “B” portion of the fanfare.
-Low brass now join with percussion on the rhythmic ostinato and orchestra sings the noble theme in full force.
-In the exciting coda, pieces of the “B” fanfare are passed around between horns and trumpets.
+Low brass now join with percussion on the rhythmic ostinato and the orchestra sings the noble theme in full force.
+In the exciting coda, pieces of the “B” fanfare get passed around between horns and trumpets.

 The score of the work calls for three flutes (one doubling piccolo), three oboes, three clarinets (one doubling bass clarinet), three bassoons (one doubling contrabassoon), four horns, four trumpets, four trombones, tuba, timpani, percussion (snare, field drum, cymbals, bass drum, suspended cymbal, chimes, glockenspiel, vibraphone and triangle), harp, piano and strings.